 Interest rates for the unsubsidized loan are set by the Department of Education.
 Interest rates vary based on the student's level in school and the loan's first disbursement date.
-Currently the interest rate is fixed at 5.28%.
+Currently the interest rate is fixed at 7.05%.
 The government also charges fees to create the loan.
 The current percentage charged on an unsubsidized loan is 1.057%.
-Interest rates are updated every July 1st.
+Interest rates are updated in May.
 Origination fees are updated every October.